PictoCatalogs/Scripts/README.md

 For example :
 `python3 run.py data_alto/PCP_1894/ data_alto/ PCP_1894_TEI.xml Double -v`

+The file `extraction_PCP_1894_TEI` is an example of output of the program, with the entries extracted from the catalogues structured in TEI.

 ## Credits

 This repository is developed by Frédérine Pradier, University of Geneva.
 This work has benefited greatly from the datasets and workflows provided by Juliette Janès, Esteban Sánchez Oeconomo and Caroline Corbières for the [Artl@s project](https://artlas.huma-num.fr).
+The notebooks were produced thanks to courses and workshops organised by Béatrice Joyeux-Prunel, Chair of Digital Humanities, at the University of Geneva.

 Esteban Sánchez Oeconomo, Juliette Janès, Simon Gabay, Béatrice Joyeux-Prunel, *extractionCatalogs: Python data extractor for exhibition catalogs*, 2022, Paris: ENS Paris, IMAGO / Geneva: Université de Genève, [https://github.com/IMAGO-Catalogues-Jjanes/extractionCatalogs](https://github.com/IMAGO-Catalogues-Jjanes/extractionCatalogs)